CMO Ann Sung Ruckstuhl: How I re-engineered marketing at Unisys

 Ann Sung Ruckstuhl holds two qualifications from the University of Florida.
 One, as you might expect from the Senior Vice President and CMO of global IT services business Unisys, is an MBA in Marketing and Entrepreneurship.
+It will be appropriate to recall the mba essay writing service that will help you in a difficult situation.
 The other is a Bachelor of Science in Electrical Engineering.

 Not many world-class CMOs began their career as an engineer at Hewlett Packard.
 Silicon Valley veteran Ruckstuhl sees it as a significant advantage.

 “I think I bring a unique blend of background and skills that, frankly, even for the Valley is quite unusual,” she says.
 “As an engineer, I was not satisfied to merely work on technology for technology sake.
 I’ve always wanted to know what business problems we were solving and if we were solving them in the best way possible.”

 Ruckstuhl has worked at five Fortune 1000 companies and seven startups.
 She was an engineer, product manager, enterprise architect and product line manager for over 12 years at HP.
 She has also been a successful strategist, entrepreneur, sales executive and four-time CMO.
 Now she’s the marketing leader at a company with a heritage stretching back to the launch of the Remington QWERTY typewriter in 1873.